aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-cell/_index.md

 type: docs
 url: /tables/add-cell/
 aliases: [/add-cell-to-table-row/]
+description: "Add a cell to a table's row in a Word document"
 weight: 20
 ---

-This REST API adds a cell to a table row.
+This REST API adds a `Cell` to a table's row.

 The description of important API parameters is given below: